Considerations and Limitations

 • The Outlook mailbox folder structure is not backed up.
 This means that while you perform a mailbox restore with multiple hierarchical folders, the folder structure is not reconstructed when restored.
 The restored mailbox items are located in a different folder, created by Microsoft.

-OneDrive for Business and SharePoint Online
+OneDrive and SharePoint Online

 • Site search is case-sensitive and is a prefix-type search.

-• Restore will fail for OneDrive accounts or SharePoint sites under the strict SEC 17a-4(f) hold policy.
+• Restore will fail for OneDrive accounts or SharePoint Online sites under the strict SEC 17a-4(f) hold policy.
 You must remove the hold before you perform restore.

 • If you rename a tenant, move a tenant or change a SharePoint site URL, you cannot revert those changes when performing restore.